rmsrosa/random_notes/docs/src/sampling/convergence_metropolis.md

 Draft = false
 ```

 The convergences of the Metropolis-Hastings and Gibbs MCMC methods were proved in the early 1990's, in a number of articles, under reasonable assumptions.
-The rate of convergence, however, can be either sub-exponential (a.k.a. sub-geometric) or exponential (geometric), depending on the assumptions.
+The rate of convergence, however, can be either sub-geometric or geometric, depending on the assumptions.
 These convergences are based on classical conditions of stability of Markov Chains.
 We will follow here the paper [Mengersen & Tweedie (1996)](https://doi.org/10.1214/aos/1033066201) and the second edition of the classic book [Meyn & Tweeedie (2009)](https://doi.org/10.1017/CBO9780511626630) (the first edition [Meyn & Tweeedie (1993)](https://doi.org/10.1007/978-1-4471-3267-7) was published a few years before the article).

 ## Fundamental Markov chain concepts